laytour History, Family Crest & Coats of Arms

 The surname laytour was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat on the lands of Lathis from very early times.
 The first recorded Chief of the name was Thomas Laithis "of that Ilk."

-Important Dates for the laytour family
+Early History of the laytour family

 This web page shows only a small excerpt of our laytour research.
 Another 179 words (13 lines of text) covering the years 1350, 1518, 1587, 1628, 1646, 1648, 1695, 1720 and 1766 are included under the topic Early laytour History in all our PDF Extended History products and printed products wherever possible.